Threetwosevensixseven/NexCreator/README.md

 * Added the optional ability to specify a 16K bank to get paged in at $C000 before jumping to the PC.
 This can be specified with the !BANK token or with the third argument of the !PCSP token.
 This bank defaults to 0 (16K page 0) if not specified.

   This allows the contents of your NEX file to completely avoid overwriting any of the 128K banks, in particular the BASIC sysvars in page 5 and NextZXOS working data in pages 7 and 8.
+[NextZXOS API calls](https://gitlab.com/thesmog358/tbblue/blob/master/docs/nextzxos/NextZXOS_API.pdf) can now be safely made from your BASIC or machine code program.

 ![BASIC-Friendly Example](https://github.com/Threetwosevensixseven/NexCreator/raw/master/images/example-basic-friendly.png)